 Some key facts about apprenticeships:

-Apprenticeships can offer your child a wealth of different qualifications and training, from hairdressing to accounting.
+Apprenticeships can offer your child a wealth of different qualifications and training, from accounting to project management.
 Take a look at our range of apprenticeships here.

-Not only will apprentices avoid the worry of paying back student loans, but they will get paid to learn.
-The National Minimum Wage for apprentices between 16-18 (or anyone in their first year of an apprenticeship) is £3.40 per hour.
+An apprentice is paid a wage, so they don’t have to worry about paying back any tuition fees or student loans.
+The National Minimum Wage for apprentices between 16-19 (or anyone in their first year of an apprenticeship) is £3.70 per hour.
 All other apprentices are entitled to the standard National Minimum Wage for their age.

 Level 2 apprenticeships often pay between £120 and £130 per week, but many employers choose to pay more than this.
 Level 3 and 4 apprenticeships usually pay more, and employers often increase wages in line with skills and experience.

 Will my son/daughter be supported during their apprenticeship?

 We take your child’s safety at work extremely seriously.
 Employers are carefully vetted and health and safety checked before an apprentice starts their apprenticeship.